 The loyalty programme for Target shoppers requires the customers to have the REDcard.
 This card is used by Target shoppers to save them some money on the purchases they make.
 Customers enjoy a 5% discount on every purchase as well as free shipping for all online orders.
 Besides, the programme guarantees an extra 30 days for returns with no extra yearly fee which makes it very popular in Singapore.

-This loyalty programme has been categorized as the best on the market because of its offers.
-Customers enjoy a 20% discount off purchases as well as free shipping for only $29 annually.
+This loyalty programme has been categorised as the best on the market because of its offers.
+Bed Bath & Beyond Customers enjoy a 20% discount off purchases as well as free shipping for only $29 annually.

-This loyalty programme requires shoppers to sign up to get approved for a credit card for Amazon shopping.
+This Amazon Loyalty Programme requires shoppers to sign up to get approved for a credit card for Amazon shopping.
 The shoppers get a $30 gift card after signing after which they enjoy a 3% discount on every dollar spent, 2% on drugstores, restaurants and gas stations services and 1% on other items.

 The loyalty programme for Marriott is inclusive of member-only rates, VIP upgrades and also mobile app check-in.